apache/aurora/README.md

-Apache Aurora is a service scheduler that runs on top of Mesos, enabling you run long-running services that take advantage of Mesos' scalability, fault-tolerance, and resource isolation.
-Apache Aurora is currently apart of the Apache Incubator.
+Apache Aurora is a service scheduler that runs on top of Mesos, enabling you to run long-running services that take advantage of Mesos' scalability, fault-tolerance, and resource isolation.
+Apache Aurora is currently a part of the Apache Incubator.

 Getting Started
 ---------------